eddex/hslu-simple-mep-results/CONTRIBUTING.md

 We're open to new feature ideas.
 Please create an issue to describe your idea *before* you implement your idea so we can dicuss about it.

+# Creating a new release

+Only the maintainers of this repository allowed to change the version number and create a new release.
+Please don't do this yourself.

 # Adding or changing modules

 - Do not edit the files in `src/data/` by hand!